REV23Docs/rev23-desktop-docs/docs/how-to/recover-from-pc-crashes.md

 **Windows 64-bit** | C:\Program Files (x86)\Tattoo Management Studio\Backup
 **Windows 32-bit** | C:\Program Files\Tattoo Management Studio\Backup

+If you're able to recover a backup file you can proceed with [Restoring your database](restore-your-database.md).

 ## Data File Recovery

 You may also attempt to access the SQL Server data files.
 These contain your database as it existed before the crash occurs, however re-attaching these files is not always guaranteed to work and a backup is generally the safest bet.